See the unforgettable aurora-like green floor of Jisso-in Temple

 See the rock garden

 The rocks and moss in this rock garden reflect the shape of Japan.
 The moss-covered islands of Japan are surrounded by the sea, in other words the white pebbles.
 This beautiful garden was reformed into the present shape in 2014 by volunteers under the guidance of the famous garden designer Katsuaki Ogawa.
 The name of this garden is “The Heart Garden,” the name and garden being a prayer for the victims of the 2011 Tohoku earthquake and tsunami.

 In the pond of the other garden of the temple, you can see forest green tree frogs.
 These vividly green frogs are something you don’t often see in cities so take this chance and look for one of these small amphibians.
 Sometimes the tadpoles of these frogs are raised by temple staff.

 - Manner & Tips -

-Please do not take any photos inside of the temple.
-Only taking some photos from the balcony is permitted.
-Do not run nor make noise there.
+Please do not take any photos inside the temple.
+Only taking photos from the terrace is permitted.
+Do not run nor make noise.

 3.7 experience4.5 access2.5 photogenic4.0

 |Address||121, Iwakura Aguracho, Sakyo-ku Kyoto-shi, Kyoto, 606-0017|

 |Directions||Jisso-in Temple is a 1-minute walk from Iwakura Jisso-in bus stop, which can be reached by Kyoto City Bus number 24 from subway Kokusaikaikan Station.|

 |Open Hours||9 a.m. to 5 p.m.|